 The Institute is delighted to announce our practicum sponsors for the Master of Science in Analytics (MSA) Class of 2019.
 Student teams are tasked with projects from 24 sponsoring organizations.
 Among sponsors new this year are an impressive international line-up of major financial institutions, including Charlotte-based Bank of America, Zurich-based Credit Suisse, and Montreal-based RBC Royal Bank, as well as the biotech company, bioMérieux, based in Marcy-l’Étoile, France.
-Fifteen of the 24 sponsors are returning to work with the Institute’s students once again, including the reigning Major League Baseball World Series champions, the Houston Astros.
-The club is sponsoring its third project since 2013.
+Fifteen of the 24 sponsors are returning to work with the Institute’s students once again.

 “The Institute is extremely grateful to all of the sponsoring organizations for providing our students this valuable opportunity to hone their skills,” said the Institute’s director Dr. Michael Rappa.
 “The practicum is the cornerstone of the MSA learning experience.
 It’s terrific to have our students working on challenging projects with such a wide-ranging group of sponsors.”